 - Whenever possible, do not carry or store large sums of cash.
-Instead, use the TigerOne Card. - · Utilize the campus transit services. - Be aware of the emergency telephones and their locations. - Avoid being in classrooms or office buildings alone at night.
+Instead, use your TigerOne Card. - · Utilize the campus transit services. - Be aware of the emergency telephones and their locations. - Avoid being in classrooms or office buildings alone at night.
 If you must be there, let the campus police know where you are and how long you will be there.
-Stay near a telephone. - Report any suspicious persons or activity to University Police, whatever the time, day or night. - · Know who is at your door before opening it. - Vary your routine.
+Stay near a telephone. - · Report any suspicious persons or activity to University Police, whatever the time, day or night. - · Know who is at your door before opening it. - Vary your routine.
 Do not walk the same route night after night. - When walking at night, be alert.
 Listen for footsteps and voices to be sure no one is following you. - Avoid unlit areas.
 Whenever possible, walk and park in well-lit public areas. - · Always lock the doors in your car, room, apartment or house.
-Keep the car doors locked even when you are driving. - · Never pick up hitchhikers. - · When driving, always make sure you have enough gas to reach your destination. - When walking to your car at night, have your car keys in hand before leaving the building. - When walking from your car to your residence, have your door key in hand before you leave your car.
-If you are being dropped off, ask the driver of the car to wait until you are safely in your residence. - Take advantage of the rape awareness and rape defense training offered by Clemson University Police. - If you drink, drink responsibly. - Participate in educational programs provided by the Clemson University Police Department as described in the "Public Safety Educational Programs" section on Page 17.

-Website Resources - the following websites offer more safety suggestions:

-- Clemson University Police Department clemson.edu/cupd - Campus Safety clemson.edu/cusafety

-- Crime Stoppers (anonymous) clemson.edu/cupd - Aspire clemson.edu/campus-life/healthy-campus/aspire/to-be-well/undergraduate/ - Foothills Alliance www.foothillsalliance.org - Office of Community and Ethical Standards clemson.edu/oces - Redfern Health Center clemson.edu/redfern - Student Affairs clemson.edu/student-affairs - University Housing clemson.edu/housing - SC Sex Offenders Registry scor.sled.sc.gov/ConditionsOfUse.Aspx - Office of Human Resources clemson.edu/employment
+Keep the car doors locked even when you are driving.

+- Never pick up hitchhikers. - When driving, always make sure you have enough gas to reach your destination. - When walking to your car at night, have your car keys in hand before leaving the building. - When walking from your car to your residence, have your door key in hand before you leave your car.
+If you are being dropped off, ask the driver of the car to wait until you are safely in your residence. - Take advantage of the rape awareness and rape defense training offered by the Clemson University Police Department. - If you drink, drink responsibly. - Participate in educational programs provided by the Clemson University Police Department as detailed in the Crime and Safety Awareness and Crime Prevention Tips section on Page 13. - The following websites offer more safety suggestions: - Clemson University Police Department clemson.edu/cupd - Campus Safety clemson.edu/cusafety - Crime Stoppers (anonymous) clemson.edu/cupd - Aspire clemson.edu/campus-life/healthy-campus/aspire/to-be-well/undergraduate - Foothills Alliance foothillsalliance.org - Office of Community and Ethical Standards clemson.edu/oces - Redfern Health Center clemson.edu/redfern - Student Affairs clemson.edu/student-affairs - University Housing clemson.edu/housing - South Carolina Sex Offenders Registry http://scor.sled.sc.gov/ConditionsOfUse.Aspx - Office of Human Resources clemson.edu/employment

-LAW ENFORCEMENT SERVICES FOR OFF-CAMPUS CRIMINAL ACTIVITY POLICY
+NO OFF-CAMPUS CRIMINAL ACTIVITY CLEMSON UNIVERSITY POLICE DEPARTMENT LAW ENFORCEMENT SERVICES POLICY

 The Clemson University Police Department does not provide law enforcement services to off-campus residences of recognized fraternity or sorority organizations or other types of recognized student organizations.
 Criminal activity at these locations is monitored by the appropriate local police authorities for the location.
-Student Affairs and the Clemson University Police Department enjoy a close working relationship with local police authorities (City of Clemson Police Department, Central Police Department, Oconee, Anderson and Pickens County Sheriff's Offices), and seek to address situations in a cooperative manner whenever possible.
+Student Affairs and the Clemson University Police Department enjoy a close working relationship with local police authorities (City of Clemson Police Department; Central Police Department; and Oconee, Anderson and Pickens County Sheriff's Offices) and seek to address situations in a cooperative manner whenever possible.